Garrett-Productions/languageExchange/upgradeReadMe.md

 Notes from 11/7 moving forward
 * I want to build the initial wireframe and focus on UI and then work to incorporate socket.io after I have my initial wireframe.
-* I'm going to make a readme for each component that will serve as an extension to my comments on my wireframe
+* I'm going to make a readme for each component that will serve as an extension to my comments on my wireframe, especially the log reg, UI